jorgehcal/Analytical-Programming-Skills/README.md

    - Creating an Interactive Graphic with Altair.ipynb is a Jupyter Notebook file where I show how to process the file YourData.xls with Python code to obtain an interactive bar graphic (you may see a photo of it in the repository: Graphic_Healt_Age_Sex.png).
 The file Data_Processing_&Graphic.py
      is merely the code corresponding to the Jupyter Notebook, just in case you would like to have it.
-If you compile it in your computer, you may play with the html file which it generates.

 As an extra document, I have added the following pdf about another data problem: